-The Central Bank of Yemen (CBY) is pleased to present the Quarterly Economic Bulletin - Issue No.4 (September 2021).
-The Bulletin provides readers and researchers interested in economic and monetary developments in the Republic of Yemen with insights on major developments across all sectors.
-It also directly enhances the financial regulatory oversight processes in alignment with the Basel II and Basel III pillars.
+The Central Bank of Yemen (CBY) is pleased to present the Quarterly Economic Bulletin - Issue No.5 (December 2021).
+The Bulletin provides readers and researchers interested in economic and monetary developments in the Republic of Yemen with insights on major developments across all sectors of the economy.

-This issue of the Bulletin reviews key developments during 2020 and updates from the first half of 2021 across critical macro-financial performance and policy areas, and it discusses their implications for the Yemeni economy.
+This issue of the Bulletin reviews key developments during 2020 and updates from the first three quarters of 2021 across critical macro-financial performance and policy areas, and it discusses their implications for the Yemeni economy.
 The first chapter looks at global and local macroeconomic developments.
 The second chapter outlines recent monetary and banking sector developments.
 The third chapter focuses on public finances, and the fourth on external sector developments.

-While the ongoing war, which began in 2015, has resulted in a prolonged contractionary phase, the Yemeni economy witnessed favorable growth rates in 2018 and 2019, owing to a significant surge in oil production before plunging into a recession in 2020 under the impact of the COVID-19 crisis.
+While the ongoing conflict, which began in 2015, has resulted in a prolonged contractionary phase, the Yemeni economy witnessed favorable growth rates in 2018 and 2019, owing to a significant surge in oil production before plunging into a recession in 2020 under the impact of the COVID-19 crisis.
 The outbreak of the pandemic in early 2020 and the subsequent lockdowns and collapse in oil prices badly disrupted global markets and created severe recessionary pressures internationally.
 Oil price drops and the spread of the pandemic have had significant adverse effects on Yemen's economic activity, with real GDP estimated to have contracted by approximately 8.5 percent in 2020.
 In addition to these shocks, the January 2020 ban on newly printed banknotes in the region under Houthi control has limited the government's ability to pay salaries in this area and complicated monetary policy operations.
-This has increased the cost of financial transactions, reduced market transparency, and widened exchange rate gaps between Aden and Sanaa - to as much as 100 percent in some instances.
+This has increased the cost of financial transactions, reduced market transparency, and widened exchange rate gaps between Aden and Sanaa.